duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 </figure>

 #### <b>Object-oriented representation in SLAM </b>
-After this, have all the other work.
-"Higher-level representations that are object-oriented, will play a key role shaping the future of SLAM.
-Having explicit object representations enable robots to reason about objects, their mass, their affordances, and thus aid higher level tasks.
+A higher level of representations, including objects and solid shapes, will play a key role in the future of SLAM.
+Object-level maps encode the fact that real objects are 3-dimensional rather that 1D and this allows associating physical notions such volume and mass to object which is an important factor for robots to interact with their environment.
+One work towards this is SLAM++:

 <figure class="flow-subfigures">
     <figcaption>Object level map</figcaption>